Our Code of Conduct

 CODE OF CONDUCT

-Northern Lakes Community Mental Health (NLCMH) is both a regional prepaid inpatient health plan (PIHP) and a service provider.
+This Code of Conduct applies to Northern Lakes Community Mental Health Authority (NLCMH) as a community mental health service provider, and as a member of Northern Michigan Regional Entity (NMRE).
 This code of conduct is intended to address both aspects of the organization’s operations.
 NLCMH directly provides and contracts services for adults and children with mental illness, developmental disabilities, and co-occurring mental health and substance abuse disorders.
 This code of conduct applies to all NLCMH operational activities and administrative actions, and includes those activities that come within federal and state regulations relating to health care providers.
 Of particular importance to NLCMH is to maintain a health care and business environment that is committed to integrity and ethical conduct, particularly in the areas of legal compliance, business ethics, confidentiality, conflict of interest, business and consumer relationships, documentation and billing practices, personnel and confidential employee information, investigation and response, discipline and evaluation, and professional ethics.
 Therefore, this code of conduct applies to all NLCMH employees, volunteers, trainees, interns, in the performance of work for NLCMH that is under the direct control of NLCMH.
 All contract providers and subcontractors that provide services directly or indirectly to consumers are expected to follow principles that promote ethical health care, and uphold the integrity of ethical business practice.

 The code of conduct is intended to establish ethical standards of health care and ethical business practices as a framework for NLCMH employees, volunteers, trainees, and interns in the performance of work.
 It is not intended to set forth all of the substantive practices that are an intricate fiber of high quality care.
 Each NLCMH employee, volunteer, trainee, and intern is expected to be familiar with and is obligated to adhere to the standards set forth in this Code of Conduct or incorporated by reference herein and in NLCMH policies.